wereHamster/haskell-css-syntax/README.md

 declarations you want to process.

+### Tokenizer

+The tokenizer uses Attoparsec to convert the input to a list of tokens.
+This process removes all comments and collapses consecutive whitespace into a single space character (U+0020).
+There may be other occasions where the tokenizer looses information from the input stream.

 ### Example

 In the following example I replace all URLs in the source CSS file with